Lessons Learned from the ChatGPT Data Breach

 Security Week says, “Their (security experts’) dream use cases span from real-time, adaptive defense systems that evolve autonomously to counteract new threats, to sophisticated insider threat detection using behavioral analytics”.

-One way they can help is by engaging in third-party audits.
 This allows for objective assessment that lacks the biases internal audits may possess.
 The experts provide an evaluation of the organization’s security measures, bringing their specialized knowledge and experience to identify vulnerabilities that may have been overlooked by internal teams.

 Plus, if these audits are regular with comprehensive reports, actionable recommendations up to date with trends can be provided.
 Once these recommendations are given, follow-up actions can be taken accordingly such as remediation actions, limiting the odds of a data breach.